Krueger House: History

 Krueger married Annie Donaldson Kincaid Speirs in 1893, and by 1897 had three sons and one daughter needing a bigger home.
 Contractor Henry Klopp began construction on a two-story grand home in October 1903 and the family moved into the completed home in mid-February 1904.
-The house features four bedrooms, a large attic room with handmade trusses, and is built with Florida pine.
+The house features the bottom floor with a wrap-around porch, four bedrooms, a large attic room with handmade trusses, and is built with Heart Pine.

-The house was restored Bill and Anne Krueger Stimmell from 1997 to 2002.
+The house was restored by Bill and Anne Krueger Stimmell from 1997 to 2002.